Minority Mental Health Facts You Should Know for Minority Mental Health Month

 13.4 percent of the U.S. population identifies as Black or African American, and of those, 16 percent reported having a mental illness in the past year.
 Adult African Americans are more likely to have feelings of sadness, hopelessness, and worthlessness than adult whites, and Black teenagers are more likely to attempt suicide than white teenagers.

 Rates of serious mental illness, suicidal ideation, and major depressive episodes have been increasing in Black populations over the past few years.
 Because mental health topics are still highly stigmatized in many Black communities, they are less likely to seek out care or treatment, which is especially true for Black men.
-The intersection of racial and gender identity here enforces stereotypes about toxic masculinity and attitudes about mental illnesses such as depression and anxiety tend to be judgemental or stigmatizing.
+The intersection of racial and gender identity here enforces stereotypes about toxic masculinity and attitudes about mental illnesses such as depression and anxiety tend to be judgmental or stigmatizing.

 Because Black and African American populations in the U.S. have a history of violence, racism, discrimination, and dehumanization, many Black people distrust the healthcare system.
 Police brutality, hate crimes, and other events rooted in racism can make Black people have to cope with more trauma than their white counterparts.
 A disproportionate amount of Black people are also incarcerated in this country, and of this population, Black individuals with a mental health condition such as psychosis are more likely to be incarcerated than those of other races.